emilyhunt/SK8plotlib/README.md

 - Improved player character
 - ~~Improved collisions~~ (had to be done sooner than planned...)
+- Improve rotation snapping to be less aggressive
 - Improved graphics
 - Music
 - Support for log plots